sjfakharian/Data-Insight-Tools/Modeling_Relationships_in_Networks.md

 Scale-free networks are characterized by a power-law degree distribution, meaning a small number of nodes (hubs) have an extremely high number of connections, while most nodes have only a few connections.
 Mathematically, the probability P(k) that a node has k connections follows P(k) ∝ k^(-α), where α is typically between 2 and 3.

-Easley \& Kleinberg discuss this phenomenon in Chapter 18, explaining how "rich-get-richer" mechanisms lead to power-law distributions in many real-world networks[^1].
+Easley \& Kleinberg discuss this phenomenon in Chapter 18, explaining how "rich-get-richer" mechanisms lead to power-law distributions in many real-world networks.
 The preferential attachment process, where new nodes are more likely to connect to already well-connected nodes, naturally generates scale-free properties.
 This model explains why certain websites become extremely popular while most receive little attention, or why some papers are cited extensively while others are hardly referenced.

 #### Small-World Networks

-Small-world networks, as detailed in Chapter 20 of the book, combine high clustering (nodes forming tight-knit groups) with short average path lengths (any two nodes can be reached through a small number of steps)[^1].
+Small-world networks, as detailed in Chapter 20 of the book, combine high clustering (nodes forming tight-knit groups) with short average path lengths (any two nodes can be reached through a small number of steps).
 This property explains the famous "six degrees of separation" phenomenon, where any two people in the world are connected through approximately six intermediaries.

 The small-world property emerges from the presence of both strong local clustering and a small number of "weak ties" that connect different clusters.
-As Easley \& Kleinberg note, these weak ties serve as crucial bridges between otherwise isolated communities, facilitating the spread of information and influence across the network[^1].
+As Easley \& Kleinberg note, these weak ties serve as crucial bridges between otherwise isolated communities, facilitating the spread of information and influence across the network.

 ### Network Centrality Measures